EEG – Electroencephalogram

 - This type of study only records your “brain waves” for about 20 minutes.

 - For an “ambulatory” EEG, the electrodes are connected to your scalp in the office, but we then send you home with these electrodes, along with a small hand-held computer.

-- This will record your brain waves for 4 full days, while you are leading a “normal life”.
+- This will record your brain waves for 3 or 4 full days, while you are leading a “normal life”.

 - Such EEGs are more accurate in that they are able to pick up abnormal brain waves while you are at work or while sleeping.

 - At the end of the 4 days, you will return the equipment to our office, which will then be analyzed and interpreted by Dr. Athni.